-One of the most impactful books on popularizing “long tail” was written by Chris Anderson.
+One of the most impactful books on popularizing “Long Tail” was written by Chris Anderson.
 He helped lay out this concept, which signifies many different things for groups with niche interests or shorter tails—like blogs about cats!

 The graph below shows how the long tail of search terms influences Google’s ranking system.
-The number on x-axis represents word count and volume, while y reflects pops in searches over time.
+The number on the x-axis represents word count and volume, while y reflects pops in searches over time.

 Short tail keywords appear within the “fat head” part of this chart.

 Short-tail keywords are more competitive because they’re easier to rank for.
 In other words, many advertisers want their ads on the top search result pages of Google when people enter a shorter or less common phrase into the Google search bar – which means there’s even greater demand!

 Long tail keywords are the key to success when it comes down to how many people will see your ad and be interested in what you have for sale.
 Pinning advertising on these phrases can lead not only an increased ROI but also better overall performance across all channels of marketing with less waste– because one or two highly competitive words aren’t worth spending money on emotionlessly!

 Keyword research is an essential part of any successful marketing strategy, and it just got easier with the invention of Google Ads.
 By targeting long-tail keywords around your niche you can be sure to rank high on search engines like Bing or Yahoo!

 Be specific when using these types of words in ad campaigns because they will give advertisers more bang for their buck by giving them higher positions within SERPs (search engine results pages).
 Researching popular topics helps too; this means studying what other brands are doing so that viewers see relevant ads instead of being shown irrelevant ones